mkblogs/hibernate-entity-graph/README.md

 ```

 In this example we need to create `RootGraph` object and pass all properties to load.
 Author class has property name `books` and Book class has property name `publisher`

-It will load only Books objects as well as publisher associate with books
+In this example, it will load only Books objects as well as publisher associate with books

 ```java